belle2/basf2/online_book/computing/bsub.rst

    Hello world, this is script example.sh.
    Finished!

-Use the same method you can submit python or basf2 scripts to bqueues!
+Use the same method, you can submit Python or basf2 scripts to bqueues!

 .. code-block:: bash

    bsub -q <queue name> "basf2 <your_working_script>"

 .. note::
-   Always test your script before submitting large scale of jobs to batch system.
+   Always test your script before submitting large scale jobs to batch system.

 .. rubric:: Display job status